TopBiketoursPortugal/TopBikeToursPortugal/content/tours/alentejo-wine-country-and-castles.md

   * Private group price on request

-  * City taxes is not included in the price package (approximately 2€ per person per night - payable on site in cash - in Lisbon city tax is 4€ per person per night)
+  * City taxes is not included in the price package (approximately 2€ per person per night - payable on site - in Lisbon city tax is 4€ per person per night)

   * Ferry (boat) in river / lake crossing is not included in price package (approximately 2€ to 10€ per person)
 feature: